Last Updated on March 8, 2023 by Sam

 2 Days Cinque Terre Itinerary

 The village is beautifully located in a valley between two steep hills, overlooking the sea.
-As a result, Riomaggiore is one of the most picturesque spots in Cinque Terre!
+As a result, Riomaggiore is one of the most picturesque spots you will see in your 2 days in Cinque Terre!

 The best way to get to the village is to take a train from La Spezia Centrale to Riomaggiore station.
 All regional train journeys from La Spezia to the national park, and within the park itself, are free for holders of the Cinque Terre Train Card.